safesoftware/FMETraining/README.md

 The status of each chapter is:

-- Chapter 0: Incomplete content.
+- Chapter 0: Complete content.
 No exercises
-- Chapter 1: Incomplete content and exercises
+- Chapter 1: Complete content and exercises
 - Chapter 2: Incomplete content and exercises
 - Chapter 3: Incomplete content and exercises
 - Chapter 4: Incomplete content and exercises